Degrees and Programs

 All courses required for all geological sciences degrees must be taken for a letter grade unless the course is offered only on the pass/fail basis.
 A student may elect to take courses that do not count toward the degree or are being taken to remove a deficiency on the pass/fail basis rather than for a letter grade.
 To elect the pass/fail system of grading a student must have received at least 30 hours of college credit before registering for any course on the pass/fail basis, unless the course is offered only on the pass/fail basis.
-Complete rules on registration on the pass/fail basis are given in General Information.
+Complete rules on registration on the pass/fail basis are given in the General Information Catalog.

 No more than 12 semester hours of Bible courses may be counted toward a degree.